sagenate24/Flash-Cards/README.md

 There is a `data.js` file that represents a fake database which contains two decks for review purposes.
 Once ready to publish this app will not have any cards initialy.

-Both ios and andriod devices have been tested for this application.
+Both IOS and Andriod devices have been tested for this application.

 ## install and Launch